Exemplar Project Submission Guidelines

 Natural History Museum: Earth Sciences Department, Life Sciences Department, Core Research Facilities.

 Queen Mary University of London: School of Biological and Behavioural Sciences, School of Geography.

 Royal Holloway, University of London: Department of Biological Sciences, Department of Geography.

-University College London: Anthropology, Institute of Archaeology, Earth Sciences, Genetics, Evolution & Environment, Geography, Mathematics, Physics & Astronomy, Space and Climate Physics, Statistical Science.
+University College London: Anthropology, Institute of Archaeology, Earth Sciences, Genetics, Evolution & Environment, Geography, Mathematics, Physics & Astronomy, Space and Climate Physics, Statistical Science, Institute for Risk and Disaster Reduction.